revyos-ros/fogros2-release/README.md

 Step 3: In the Create Image dialog box, type a unique name and description, and then choose Create Image.

-Note that Amazon EC2 shuts down the instance by deafult before creating the AMI and then reboots the instance.
+Note that Amazon EC2 shuts down the instance by default before creating the AMI and then reboots the instance.
 Choose the No reboot option if you don't want your instance to be shut down.

 ## Running Examples:
 # NOTE: (mjd3) These should likely be moved to the examples repo